aklimakhanam/aklimakhanam.github.io/README.md

 <br></br>

 ## License
-© 2024 *Yankos*.
+© 2025 *Aklima Khanam* · Theme originally by Yankos.
 This theme is available as open source under the terms of the [MIT License](https://opensource.org/license/mit/).